katholiek-onderwijs-vlaanderen/odoutils/BACKLOG.md

 - [ ] Add smtp4dev to odorun.sh to catch all mails, yet have a functional mail server - and allow for inspecting mails in dev mode.

 SHOULD
+- [ ] Investigate if Pdb allows PRE / POST handlers to be registered -> disable / enable logging in there?
 - [ ] remove dependencies check if running in plain mode -> should not complain about figlet / tput / .. not being installed.
 - [ ] Add -s flag to run slow tests to odounit.sh.
 By default don't run slow tests.
-- [ ] Add -m for setting the http port for the smtp4dev _m_ail server.
+- [ ] Add -m for setting the http port for the smtp4dev mail server.
 - [ ] Stop pg container on CTRL-C (otherwise it keeps running - not stop after test run - for speed)

 COULD